jamespblloyd-uwa/Kaya-ListerLab-Tutorial/README.md

 __IMPORTANTLY__ exit the session by typing `exit` in the terminal to free up resources ❗

 __IMPORTANTLY__ Unlike the old PEB servers, this interactive session will wall off resources so even if you are not using them, no one else can, so be polite and exit when you don't need it ❗

+### 4. Interactive command-line sessions

+Using the ondemand partition, you can go to this website https://ondemand.hpc.uwa.edu.au/ and login with your username and password in order to launch an up to 4 hour long session in which you can launch a graphical desktop and from there launch Jupyter notebooks.

 ## Examples